Jimbly/node-console-api/README.md

 console_api.setTitle('New Title!');
 ```

-Palettes are an array of 16 RGB values in the for [0xRRGGBB, 0xRRGGBB, ...]
+Palettes are an array of 16 RGB values in the form [0xRRGGBB, 0xRRGGBB, ...]

 Note: though this module can be included on any platform, it currently does nothing except on Win32.